 The Patera Parka by Arc’Teryx is the coat I decided on because salespeople (and online reviews) were unanimous that this coat is WARM.
 It has European goose down, so it’s cozy, but also has a durable Goretex exterior that can stand up to wear.
 It’s simple enough that I can pair it with snow pants and frolic, but also wear it with regular clothes for my day-to-day comings and goings.
 I almost fainted when I saw the price, but I’ve pledged to wear this, and only this, for many, many winters to come.
 I already went for a long walk in it and I did stay really toasty, but the best part is this coat isn’t bulky or cumbersome.

-I found it incredibly frustrating to try on coat after coat obviously not designed for my body type, and if there’s anyone else with a pear-ish shape I hope this helps a little.
+I found it incredibly frustrating to try on coat after coat obviously not designed for my body type, and if there’s anyone else with a pear shape I hope this short list of parkas for wider hips helps a little.
 At least know I’m frustrated along with you – but there are a few good options out there, I promise!
-But I’m happy now:
+I’m happy now: